schneidmaster/socializer/README.md

 # Socializer

 Socializer is a basic social media web application to demonstrate Elixir + Phoenix + GraphQL + React + Apollo.
+I also wrote an extensive blog post about building the application which you can read [here](https://schneider.dev/blog/elixir-phoenix-absinthe-graphql-react-apollo-absurdly-deep-dive).

 ## Architecture